Brooklyn Style Interior - Design Tips and Inspiration

 Materials & Textures

-No Brooklyn-inspired space is complete without a mix of raw and refined surfaces.
-Exposed brick remains a classic choice, as does worn-in wood—either in the form of original flooring, reclaimed beams, or vintage tables.
-Metal features, from blackened steel to brushed brass, echo the industrial roots yet feel updated and urban when paired with softer accents.
-Textiles play a critical role; think nubby linen, chunky wool throws, and supple leather upholstery.
-Concrete, terrazzo, and even subway tile make appearances, lending a utilitarian edge.
-Vintage rugs—threadbare but full of character—add comfort underfoot.
-The effect is tactile and approachable, inviting you to touch, sink in, and stay awhile.
+No Brooklyn loft would be complete without a healthy mix of raw and polished surfaces.
+Exposed brick is a perpetually popular choice, as is worn-in wood, whether it be original flooring or vintage tables.
+Metal finishes, such as blackened steel or brushed brass, feel urban and current when paired with softer elements.
+And do not forget about the textiles—chunky wool throws, nubby linen pillows and supple leather upholstery.
+Concrete, terrazzo and even subway tile occasionally make an appearance.
+Vintage, threadbare rugs (or reproductions) add comfort underfoot.
+The effect is tactile and approachable, inviting you to touch, sink in and stay awhile.

 -